AMCarotenuto/viola-melanzana/README.md

 Backend

-To start the backend server
+To start the backend server:

 cd backend

 npm install

 Start the backend server: